pyeventsourcing/kurrentdbclient/README.md

 The `commit_position` attribute is a Python `int`, used to indicate the position in the database at which an event was recorded.

-In EventStoreDB, a "commit position" is an integer representing the position of a recorded event in the database.
+In KurrentDB, a "commit position" is an integer representing the position of a recorded event in the database.
 Each recorded event is recorded at a position in the database.
 Each commit position is occupied by only one recorded event.
 Commit positions are zero-based and increase monotonically as new events are recorded.
 But, unlike stream positions, the sequence of successive commit positions is not gapless.
 Indeed, there are usually large differences between the commit positions of successively recorded events.

-Please note, in EventStoreDB 21.10, the `commit_position` of all `RecordedEvent` objects obtained from `read_stream()` is `None`, whereas those obtained from `read_all()` have the actual commit position of the recorded event.
+Please note, in KurrentDB 21.10, the `commit_position` of all `RecordedEvent` objects obtained from `read_stream()` is `None`, whereas those obtained from `read_all()` have the actual commit position of the recorded event.
 This was changed in version 22.10, so that event objects obtained from both `get_stream()` and `read_all()` have the actual